meshcloud/minio_azure_container_app/keycloak-minio-docker/README.md

-Here is the polished and spell-checked version of your markdown text:

 ## Setup

 The **Keycloak** container must be running before the **MinIO** container starts up.
 It takes a few minutes for **Keycloak** and **Postgres** to fully bootstrap.